Going off the grid is a bold decision, and there are a lot of things to take into consideration before cutting the chord and dropping off.

 The cost of living is inexpensive compared to other parts of the U.S since the houses themselves are quite cheap and transportation, health, and utility costs are also below the national average.

-Compared to states like Florida (where it is practically illegal to live off the grid), Missouri encourages off-grid living.
+Compared to states like Florida (where it is very hard to live off the grid), Missouri encourages off-grid living.
 There are areas where no zoning codes or building codes exist, and even though the state authority will want to make sure that you have a safe well and septic system, there is no real intervention.

 The weather in Missouri is not quite as mild as that of Tennessee but is not nearly as extreme as that of Alaska.
 The average temperature is 50°F, and the lowest-ever recorded temperature was -40°F, though the winter months tend to be quite mild.